satishf889/UniversityAddmissions/README.md

+### Final Website will look like this: https://addmission-prediction.herokuapp.com/

 # University Addmissions Prediction
 ## Pre-requist for this project to run are Python libraries:Pandas, Numpy, Flask and Pickle.
 > This is the project with demo of Machine Learning Model with Web Development.